 In M. Night Shyamalan’s first theatrical feature, the director delivered a story centring around his religion that would rival that of later release Signs in terms of how outwardly preachy it was, Wide Awake following the story of a school child who loses faith upon the death of his grandfather and is subsequently supported by teacher (and Nun) Rosie O’Donnell in his pursuit to find God once again.

 Like much of Shyamalan’s work, Wide Awake seems to believe it is more profound than it actually is, creating the atmosphere of a message-movie rather than an immersive narrative experience.

-The performance of child actor Joseph Cross is impressive, and the first piece of evidence that Shyamalan is perhaps better at directing child performances than adult performances, but rather than being an outright good or bad movie Wide Awake is distinctly average, the film being by far the director’s most forgettable outing (for better and for worse).
+The performance of child actor Joseph Cross is impressive, and the first piece of evidence that Shyamalan is perhaps better at directing children than adults, but rather than being an outright good or bad movie Wide Awake is distinctly average religious fare, the film being by far the director’s most forgettable outing (for better and for worse).